-Description: A two level commercial office complex located within the Weigami Commercial precinction a site of approximately 2,937 square morers situated on dual road frontages.
+Description: A two level commercial office complex located within the Waigani Commercial precinct on a site of approximately 2,937 square meters situated on dual road frontages.
 The building is leased to the Department for Community, Development and Religion.

-Valuation: An independent valuation was performed on 19th August 2021 by Professionals NCD Limited who valued the property of K28,000,000.
-The valuation was determined by capitalising the net routal income streams at a capitalisation rate which reflects the yields in the relevant market rental sales.
+Valuation: An independent valuation was performed on 19th August 2021 by Professionals NCD Limited who valued the property at K28,000,000.
+The valuation was determined by capitalising the net rental income streams at a capitalisation rate which reflects the yields in the relevant market rental sales.

-NOTES TO AND FORMING PART OF THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2021
+NOTES TO AND FORMING PART OF THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2022